mmunson94/Portfolio-Project-1/README.md

 ## Features

-* ### Navagation Bar
+* ### Navigation Bar
    * Featured at the top of the page, The nav bar allow users a simple clear structure of the sites features.
 This allows users to jump to whatever section they wish to use.

-   * The navagation bar links to the overview, Sign up and contact information.
+   * The navigation bar links to the overview, Sign up and contact information.

 <br>